 - 44% of users listen to Spotify on a daily basis

 - Over 50 million tracks available on Spotify

 - Drake, WizKid and Kyla”s “One Dance” the first song to surpass 1 billion streams

-- Ed Sheeran was the most listened-to artist of 2017 with 6.3 billion streams
+- Post Malone was the most listened-to artist of 2019 with 6.5 billion streams

 - Drake currently leads the way in monthly streams, at 43 million